Changing the way your child thinks about school is already a daunting task, so don’t expect miracles or overnight success.

 It is school after all.

 This isn’t a checklist or advice that works on cue.
-These are segments of living that should be worked into conversations and issues and built upon as you move throughout the school year.
+These are segments of living that should be worked into conversations and built upon as you move throughout the school year.

 Because I’ve spent the last week preparing my classroom for the school year, I’ve been thinking not just about curriculum but about the little human beings who will walk through the door come Monday.
 If you’ve been reading my posts, then you know I have a gift.
 And, like all gifts or anything powerful for that matter, there are good and bad sides to it.